It’s a rough morning. You feel sick after a restless night. You’re coughing up slimy junk. You feel dizzy and vaguely nauseous.

 If Dave thinks a golf course is a place that represents fun to him, he should ask himself if he’s been having any fun lately.
 Was the day occupied with work, one task after another?
 Did he not take any time out for a true mental and physical break?

 Life is meant to be a balance of fun and work, good times and bad.
-Maybe you don’t need to go to the golf course.
-Maybe do something else you enjoy.
-Maybe you need to assure yourself you’re enjoying your life.
-Maybe tell yourself standing on a golf course in a dream was enough fun.
-Whatever you strategize, you’ll find dreams are an emotional vital sign.
+Maybe Dave didn’t need to go to the golf course.
+Maybe he should do something else he enjoys.
+Whatever the case, dreams are a type of emotional vital sign.

 It’s tempting to disregard the power of this kind of dream.
 Many people have.
 Yet, if you do, you could be missing out on all of the power of dream journaling.
 You can keep yourself emotionally healthy by heeding your dreams and asking yourself the “why” for them on a regular basis.
 Taking your emotional temperature on a regular basis can help you live your best life possible.